jhudson8/gulp-web-modules/docs/sections.md

 What is a "Section"?
 ===================
 The application build process is divided up different sectional builds and a larger global build.
 The javascript code within each section will be packaged up together and end up in the same file using [browserify](http://browserify.org/).
-Each file should be treated like a node module.
-In other words, whatever is in `module.exports` or just `exports` will be available to other modules within this section.
+Each javascript file within a section is called a [module](./modules.md).

 Section Structure
 ----------